-Connection of keypad
+Connection of Keypad

 The keypad should be connected to the system with a four-wire line, using the COM, +KPD, DATA, CLK terminals on the panel.
-Where standard wire is used, the cable length can be up to 200 m.
+Where standard wire is used, the cable length can be up to 200m.
 Do not use screened wires.

-It is recommended to use an untwisted unshielded cable $8x0.5 \text{ mm}^2$ (do not use twisted pair cables).
-With recommended cable, the following distances between keypad and control panel may be used to ensure appropriate power supply:
+With the YTDY 8x0,5 cable, the following distances between keypad and control panel may be used to ensure appropriate power supply:

+Distance No. of cores

+Distance Leau LED kpd

-Distance Lead No. of cores to 100 m Supply and common ground CLK and DATA signals 2 x 1 2 x 1 Supply and common ground CLK and DATA signals 2 x 2 2 x 1
+from 100m Supply and common ground 2 x 1

+to 200 m CLK and DATA signals 2 X I

 The keypads may only be supplied from the +KPD connector of the control panel.
-This output can also be used to supply detectors connected to the keypads, if the total current value of 1.5 A is not exceeded.
+This output can also be used to supply detectors connected to the keypads, if the total current value of 1.5A is not exceeded.